Proof-Of-Humanity/poh-docs/policy.md

 The challenges types are the following:

-- Duplicate: The submitter is already registered in the list.
+- Duplicate: The submitter is already registered in the list, or the submitter is a sybil.
-  - The challenger has to point to the identity already registered or to a duplicate submission.
+  - If the submitter is already registered, the challenger has to point to the identity already registered or to a duplicate submission.
 If someone tries to register multiple times simultaneously, all submissions are to be rejected.
+  - If the submitter is a sybil, the challenger has to prove within reason that the submitter is a sybil.

 - Does not exist: The submitter does not exist.
   - The challenger can demonstrate that the submitter is not an existing human being.